Retreats & Pilgrimages

 This retreat is so popular that it is offered twice a year.
 Koinonia is a Greek word for community which is what this weekend is all about; a chance to meet other students and grow in a faith-filled environment.

 Because of its popularity, the maximum number of spaces will fill up fast.
-Registration will be open soon!
+For the Fall Koinonia registration will open September 25th!

 (Pictured: SPK X Team, 2010)